korac/soundcloudApp/README.md

 # soundcloudApp
-Web app using soundcloud api
+Web app using soundcloud api with AngularJS 1.5 framework with Angular Material